IELTS Speaking Samples and Answers

 Q. How much has technology improved how we communicate with each other?

 Answer: Technology has “revolutionized” the way we communicate with each other.
 With things like mobiles, smartphones and computers, communication has become very easy, quick and convenient.
-Besides, with internet technologies, today we can send a huge amount of data and information by using the email and other “instant messenger” services.
-Finally, we can also see each other live on the video while talking to each other also at the same time, even if we live in one corner of the world, courtesy to the advanced modern technology.
+Besides, with internet technologies, today we can send a huge amount of data and information by using emails and other “instant messenger” services.
+Finally, we can also see each other live on video while talking to each other at the same time, even if we live in one corner of the world, courtesy of advanced modern technology.

 Q. Do you agree that there are still many more major technological innovations to be made?